AndreaMorone/andreamorone.github.io/social-parser/index.md

 	$tweets =  $socialparser->twitter('TWITTER USERNAME',NUMBER OF POSTS);
 	$google_posts = $socialparser->google('GOOGLE PLUS ID',NUMBER OF POSTS);
 ```
-Use this class is very easy, just call the method you need and pass it the username of the user from who you want to parse updates and the number of updates.
-That's it.

 ##Live Demo
 If you want to see a live implementation of this class, you can see [here](http://projects.andreamorone.com/socialparser/).